CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 ### Overview

-While [classes](#class) within a schema define the data types and semantic meanings of properties, properties do not take on particular values until a metadata is assigned (i.e. the class is "instatiated") to a particular entity within the 3D Tiles hierarchy.
+While [classes](#class) within a schema define the data types and meanings of properties, properties do not take on particular values until a metadata is assigned (i.e. the class is "instatiated") to a particular entity within the 3D Tiles hierarchy.
 Property values may be assigned to entities as described in the sections below.

 Each property value assigned must be defined by a class property with the same alphanumeric property ID, with values matching the data type of the class property.
 An entity may provide values for only a subset of the properties of its class, but class properties marked `required: true` must not be omitted.